Subscribe Today -- It's Free!

 Chimney Pond is the destination of the

-three-mile- long Chimney Pond Trail
+three-mile-long Chimney Pond Trail

 and the setting for one of the most popular camp sites in the park.
-Chimney Pond

-(207-723-5140 between 8 am and 4 pm).
+Millinocket, Maine (207-723-5140 between 8 am and 4 pm).

-In hiking terms, the distance to Hamlin Peak is relatively short, but the terrain is
+In hiking terms, the distance to Hamlin Peak is relatively short, but the terrain

-rugged and strenuous, and the scenery breathtaking.
+is rugged and strenuous, and the scenery breathtaking.
 The lands all about are

 protected.
 The forests are young and in a state of recovery.
-Baxter State Park exists

-today because the Late Governor Baxter had the financial resources and the vision
+Baxter State Park exists today because the Late Governor Baxter had the

-to see the value of land in its natural state.
-He purchased blocks of land piece by
+financial resources and the vision to see the value of land in its natural state.
+He

-piece.
-He tried to give the land to the state of Maine but was met with resistance.
-So
+purchased blocks of land piece by piece.
+He tried to give the land to the state of

-instead, he bequeathed in his will the land that he purchased to the state to remain
+land that he purchased to the state to remain in a wilderness park as a gift for

-in a wilderness park as a gift for the people of Maine for all time.
+the people of Maine for all time.

 Today Baxter State Park comprises a little over 204,000 acres and is managed in

 accordance with the wishes of the Late Governor.
-The park is supported exclusively
+The park is supported

-through a trust fund left by the late governor and by user fees.
-There is a 12 dollar
+exclusively through a trust fund left by the late governor and by user fees.

-per day use fee charged to out-of-state residents and an 18 dollar camp site fee
+There is a 12 dollar per day use fee charged to out-of-state residents and an 18

-charged to all.
+dollar camp site fee charged to all.

-Literally thousands of people visit this small state park every year, contributing in
+Literally thousands of people visit this small state park every year, contributing

-the entire state of Maine and draws the majority of the park’s visitors.
-It also serves
+mountain in the entire state of Maine and draws the majority of the park’s

-as the northern terminus for the 2175 mile long Appalachian National Scenic Trail, a
+visitors.
+It also serves as the northern terminus for the 2,175 mile long

-backcountry footpath that begins in northern Georgia atop Springer Mountain.
+northern Georgia atop Springer Mountain.

 Given that most of the park’s visitor traffic comes to the south-eastern portion of

-the park where Mount Katahdin, the highest mountain in Maine is located, Baxter
+the park where Mount Katahdin, the highest mountain in Maine is located,

 Hamlin Peak is one place where the wilderness character of the park truly rings